bitwombat/npm-parallel-uglifyjs/README.md

     $ cp -prv big_test big_test.virgin

 ## Help
-I'm pretty sure the packaging for node is wrong (I should have a bin and lib dir at least).
+I'm pretty sure the npm packaging is wrong (I should have a bin and lib dir at least).
 Please raise an issue, or fork and issue a pull request.

 Also on an Ubuntu 14.04 LTS machine (kernel version 3.13), the workers seem to